Potted Plants

 As a vining plant, you might think an apartment balcony or patio space is too small to grow cucumbers but that couldn’t be further from the truth.

-All cucumbers need is a sunny location, soil high in organic matter, and plenty of water.
+• This is a warm-season crop that needs a sunny location, soil high in organic matter, and plenty of water.

-Not only will this lessen the chance of pests and disease, but the fruit will develop cleaner and straighter.
+• Train them to grow vertically on a wood or wire trellis.
+This saves space, lessens the chance of pests and disease, and the fruit will develop cleaner and straighter.

 Harvest tip: Pick cucumbers while they are small for the freshest taste!